What is a doula and why might I want one?

 Research shows that the chance of having a forceps or vacuum-assisted delivery or cesarean birth decrease if the epidural is not administered until a consistent active labor pattern has been established.
 Many doctors allow a laboring woman to receive her epidural until she reaches 4-5 cm dilation which could take hours before reaching this point.
 During this time a doula can offer the many comfort measures in which she is trained.
 Once the epidural has been administered a doula can ensure you are in an appropriate position to protect your back and hips and help you feel more connected to your birth experience by talking with you about your baby’s arrival.

-How does a doula interact with hospital staff?
+How does a doula interact with hospital staff and care providers?

 A doula is trained to work with your medical care providers to give you a safe and satisfying birth experience.
 Her role is to help you and your partner get information and hold the space so that you can both make an informed and consented decision.
 She will also help you effectively communicate with your care givers and remind you if there is a deviation from your birth plan or wishes, but she does not make decisions for you or speak on your behalf.